-German-American Mezzo-soprano Carola Emrich-Fisher made her London solo debut as Phèdre in Rameau’s Hippolyte et Aricie with Linden Baroque under the direction of Peter Fender this season.
+German-American Mezzo-soprano Carola Emrich-Fisher recently made her London solo debut as Phèdre in Rameau’s Hippolyte et Aricie with Linden Baroque under the direction of Peter Fender.
 Ms. Emrich-Fisher has been praised for her “creamy tone” (Boston Classical Review) and “mahogany timbre and supple translucence” (Boston Musical Intelligencer).
 Her versatile career on both opera and concert stage has led her to perform extensively in the US, Europe and the UK, and her performances have been described as “particularly moving” (Boston Musical Intelligencer).
 Other Operatic roles include Carmen (Carmen) with Brent Opera, Phèdre (Hippolyte et Aricie) with Linden Baroque , Cherubino (Le Nozze di Figaro), Annio (La Clemenza di Tito), Dido and Sorceress (Dido and Aeneas), Third Lady, (Die Zauberflöte).
 She has appeared as Alto soloist in J.S.
 Bach Cantata BWV77, Herbert Howell’s Requiem, with Cantata Singers and Libella Quartet.
 Other solo engagements include Handel’s Messiah, as well as And the Trains Kept Coming by acclaimed composer Lior Navok, under the direction of David Hoose.
 Ms. Emrich-Fisher’s solo performances have been broadcast on US radio stations WERS 88.9 FM, WCRI 95.9 FM and WGBH 99.5 FM.
 She can be heard in solo roles on the Newport Baroque recording of Dido and Aeneas, as well as Cantata Singers’ recording Divining the Incandescent.

 Ms. Emrich-Fisher has given solo performances at many Boston, MA venues, such as Jordan Hall, Edward M. Pickman Hall and the Goethe Institut, among others.
 A frequent recitalist, Ms. Emrich-Fisher has presented solo and chamber music recitals at venues such as the German Embassy (New York City), the Peabody Essex Museum, Middlebury College (VT), the Museum of the American Piano (NYC) and Stummsche Reithalle (Neunkirchen, Germany), among other New England venues.
 In 2012, she was among only 6 US singers chosen to take part in the Fall Island Vocal Arts Seminar, and recently completed the Crear Art Song Masterclass with Malcom Martineau.
 This season, she was accepted into the Opera Master Class at Crear with Dame Ann Murray.
 Next season, she will play the role of Clementine in Felici Opera‘s UK Premiere of Victoria Bond’s opera Clara.